 Listen carefully to the second alleluia verse from today’s Mass: Alleluia, alleluia!
-The sheep that belong to me listen to my voice, says the Lord, I know them and they follow me.
+My sheep listen to my voice, says the Lord; I know them and they follow me.
 Alleluia!

 In biblical times sheep from a number of flocks would be gathered in a single sheepfold for protection during the night.
 In the morning each shepherd would open the gate of the sheepfold and call his sheep.
 The sheep which belong to the shepherd listened to his voice and followed him out to pasture.
 Delightful image, isn’t it?
 Lovely to imagine.